-This three-year, accredited, programme has a student satisfaction rating of 93% and covers all areas in depth.
+This three-year, accredited, programme has an NSS student satisfaction rating of 100% (on Unistats this is 95%) and covers all areas in depth.

 Success in all sports is increasingly dependent on athletes selecting the best equipment for the conditions.
 This three-year Joint Honours programme, taught by the School of Metallurgy and Materials and the School of Sport and Exercise Science, gives you an understanding of design and materials in sports equipment in relation to the athlete’s behaviour during sport and exercise that is essential to peak performance.

 The course offers a modular programme of study which normally leads to the award of Bachelor of Science (BSc) in three years .

 A careful mix of lectures, practicals and case studies during the first two years, develops your understanding of the effects of exercise on the human body, through subjects including:

 In parallel, the properties, selection and processing of metals, polymers and composites are covered using a range of sports equipment examples including shoes, bicycles, rackets and balls.
 Case studies develop teamwork, communication and IT skills, whilst interaction with the sports industry emphasises the practical importance of your skills.

 In the third year you can specialise in topics that most interest you in Sports Science, whilst expanding into areas such as advanced materials, and design and failure analysis in Materials Technology.
 These topics lead to your final-year materials-related research project, which will be at the forefront of equipment development – from artificial pitches to Formula 1.

 Generic skills-training, focusing on transferable skills and employability, is embedded throughout the course from the outset, and will ensure that you are equipped with the ICT, presentation, team-working and problem–solving skills which will enhance your employability on graduation